Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 Beyond Authentication: App States

-Stack.Protected isn't limited to authentication.
-Here's an example with an Uber-like app:
+Stack.Protected extends beyond authentication.
+Example with an Uber-like app:

 export default function AppLayout() {